ZhimingMei/Finance-Empirical-Studies/README.md

 Empirical study of lead-lag effect in Chinese stock market.

 *June 16, 2022 Update*:
-Empirical study of CAPM model in Chinese stock market (A shares)
+Empirical study of CAPM model in Chinese stock market (A shares).
+Updates: Delete this folder, since the ideas in this empirical study need to be revised.